 His work has been presented in solo exhibitions at Chisenhale Gallery, London (2018); Hammer Museum, Los Angeles (2018); Portikus Frankfurt (2016); Kunst Halle Sankt Gallen, Switzerland (2015); Beirut in Cairo (2013); The Showroom, London (2012) and Casco, Utrecht, the Netherlands (2012).
 His works have also been shown in group exhibitions at the Ian Potter Museum of Art, Melbourne (2018); Sharjah Biennial 13, Sharjah and Ramallah (2017) and Whitechapel Gallery, London (2016), among others.
 His works are part of many international museum collections, including MoMA, New York; Guggenheim Museum, New York; Van Abbe Museum, Eindhoven, the Netherlands; Centre Georges Pompidou, Paris and Tate Modern, London.
 He is the author of the artist book [inaudible]: A politics of listening in 4 acts (Sternberg Press, 2016).

 In 2018, Abu Hamdan received both the Abraaj Group Art Prize and the Baloise Art Prize.
 In 2017, his film Rubber Coated Steel won a Tiger Short Award at the Rotterdam International Film Festival, and in 2016, his exhibition Earshot at Portikus Frankfurt was awarded the Nam June Paik Award.
 He was a guest of the DAAD Kunstler Program, Berlin (2017–2018) and a fellow at the Vera List Centre for Art and Politics at the New School, New York (2015–2017).

-Born in 1985 in Amman, he currently lives and works in Beirut.
+Born in Amman in 1985, he currently lives and works in London and Beirut.